-For the security functional requirement FCS\COP.1/RSA-1, FCS\COP.1/RSA-2, FCS\COP.1/ECDSA-1, FCS\COP.1/ECDSA-2, FCS\COP.1/ECDH-1 and FCS\COP.1/ECDH-2 the respective dependency FCS\CKM.4 has to be fulfilled by the environment.
-This means, that the environment shall provide the respective key destruction (FCS\CKM.4) as defined in [13], section 10.1.
+For the security functional requirement FCS_COP.1/RSA-1, FCS_COP.1/RSA-2, FCS_COP.1/ECDSA-1, FCS_COP.1/ECDSA-2, FCS_COP.1/ECDH-1 and FCS_COP.1/ECDH-2 the respective dependency FCS_CKM.4 has to be fulfilled by the environment.
+This means, that the environment shall provide the respective key destruction (FCS_CKM.4) as defined in [13], section 10.1.

-The TOE does already provide the respective key generation (FCS\CKM.1/EC-1, FCS\CKM.1/EC-2, FCS\CKM.1/RSA-1 and FCS\CKM.1/RSA-2) as defined in 7.1.4.5 and 7.1.4.8, however alternatively the environment can implement its own key generation (FCS\CKM.1) as defined in [13], section 10.1 or import keys into the TOE ([FDP\ITC.1 or FDP\ITC.2]), as defined in [13], section 11.7.
+The TOE does already provide the respective key generation (FCS_CKM.1/EC-1, FCS_CKM.1/EC-2, FCS_CKM.1/RSA-1 and FCS_CKM.1/RSA-2) as defined in7.1.4.5 and 7.1.4.8, however alternatively the environment can implement its own key generation (FCS_CKM.1) as defined in [13], section 10.1 or import keys into the TOE ([FDP_ITC.1 or FDP_ITC.2]), as defined in [13], section 11.7.

 The cryptographic libraries SCL, RSA, EC, SHA-2 and the Toolbox library are delivery options.
-If one of the libraries RSA, EC and Toolbox or combination hereof are delivered, the Base library is automatically part of it.
+If one of the libraries RSA, EC and Toolbox or combination hereof are delivered, the Base Lib is automatically part of it.
 Therefore the TOE may come with free combinations of or even without these libraries.
-In the case of coming without one or any combination of the cryptographic libraries RSA, EC and SHA-2, the TOE does not provide the additional security functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and/or SHA-2 and/or SCL based Advanced Encryption Standard (AES) and SCL based Triple Data Encryption Standard (TDES).
-The Toolbox and Base Library are no cryptographic libraries and provide no additional specific security functionality.
+In the case of coming without one or any combination of the cryptographic libraries SCL, RSA, EC and SHA-2, the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and/or SHA-2 and/or SCL-based Advanced Encryption Standard (AES) and/or SCL-based Triple Data Encryption Standard (TDES).

-In case of a blocked Crypto@2304T the optionally delivered cryptographic libraries RSA and EC, as well as the supporting Toolbox and Base Libraries cannot be used in that specific TOE product.
-In case of a blocked SCP the optional SCL cannot be used.
-The SHA-2 library is computed in the CPUs.
-Therefore the IT environment has to fulfill the requirements of this chapter depending if the TOE comes with or without a/the library/ies.
-In case of a blocked Crypto@2304T / SCP the corresponding cryptographic libraries are not delivered.
+In case of a blocked Crypto@2304T the optionally delivered cryptographic libraries RSA and EC, as well as the supporting Toolbox and Base Libraries cannot be used in that TOE product.
+In case the SCP is blocked the optionally delivered cryptographic library SCL cannot be used and TOE does not provide the solely hardware-based AES and TDES calculation as well.
+The SHA-2 library is computed in the CPUs and thus independent from the availability of the cryptographic coprocessors.